owlbarn/tutorial/book/case-image-inception/README.md

 ...
 ```

-Then according these information, we read the rest of data into a large bytes with `Pervasive.really_input`.
+Then according this information, we read the rest of data into large bytes with `Pervasive.really_input`.
-Note that under 32bit OCaml, this will only work when reading strings up to about 16 megabytes.
+Note that in  32bit OCaml, this will only work when reading strings up to about 16 megabytes.

 ```text
 ...